Parthiv191/6502_BBComp/README.md

 > 💡 *Typical EEPROM programmers and logic analyzers can cost over $200.
 This system achieves the same functionality using a $10 microcontroller and open-source software.*

-The project is designed to be educational, replicable, and fully transparent — ideal for anyone learning about computer architecture or interested in retro computing.
+The project is designed to be educational, replicable, and fully transparent — ideal for anyone learning about computer architecture or interested in retro computing. *We are learning to and would love to hear your feedback!*

 ---